Actually, it's not that bad. He does a pretty decent job of putting everything in its proper place...when I remind him.

 Loose Lego pieces go in these color-coded drawers.
 Then the green bases and instruction manuals go in the top drawer of the unit below.
 You'll see another clear storage container next to it with a green lid.
 These are all of his Lego Ninjago characters and vehicles.

 Under the Lego drawers are two drawers with miscellaneous toys.
 You know, the ones that come home from God-knows-where and have a ton of pieces to them (e.g. miniature bowling set, Mighty Beanz, anything that shoots things, Pokemon characters, etc.).
 We go through these drawers a couple times a year and toss anything that they don't play with anymore.
-But I swear, Parker will open those drawers and play with that crap stuff for an hour.
-He loves all the little pieces and parts.
+But I swear, Parker will open those drawers and play with that And next to that plastic shelving unit is a white wooden unit that houses all of his games.
+These are not our "family" games - most of those are in the hall closet.
+These are the games he likes to play with his friends in his bedroom.

 Above all of those toys are his hanging clothes.
 The only things I hang up are his collared shirts, nicer things like his Nike football jersey's, Boy Scout uniform, and clothes that he doesn't fit into just yet.